What is Peyronie’s disease?

 The main cause of Peyronie’s Condition is not well understood, some researchers believe Peyronie’s problems develops following a trauma that causes bleeding within the penis.
 This kind of trauma may explain acute cases of Peyronie’s disease, however, does not clarify why most cases develop slowly, or what causes the disease after no apparent traumatic event.

 Several reasons might be involved, such as:

 - Genetics: sometimes the disease tends to run in certain family members (inherited or genetic predisposition), however this is not frequent.

 - Injury: Peyronie’s disease is more common after injury to the penis, for example penile fracture or forceful bending of the erect penis.
 It also happens a lot more frequently in men that give injections into the penis intended for the treatment of erectile dysfunction (impotence).

 - Circulatory problems: more men with Peyronie’s disease appear to be affected by high blood pressure (hypertension) and hardening of the arterial blood vessels(atherosclerosis), so these types of conditions may possibly be involved in its development.

 - Diabetic issues: this really is more common in men with Peyronie’s disease.
 As a result having diabetes might also be involved in its development.

-Peyronie’s diseases happens anytime from teenage years onwards, but most commonly in males aged 40 to 60 years.
-It affects around 1 in a 100 (.4 to 1. per cent) of the middle-aged men population, however some professionals suggest up to 4 per cent of men aged over the age of 40 may suffer from it.
+Peyronie’s diseases happens anytime from the teenage years onwards, but most commonly in males aged 40 to 60 years.
+It affects around 1 in a 100 (0.4 to 1.
+Percent) of the middle-aged men population, however, some professionals suggest up to 4 per cent of men aged over the age of 40 may suffer from it.

-The disease reasons very variable degrees of deformity and inconvenience.
+The disease reasons very varying degrees of deformity and inconvenience.